jeremytregunna/fnv1a/README.md

 # Fnv1a

 Implements a 32-bit FNV-1a hashing algorithm.
-This algorithm is used for sharding data across Erlang nodes where uniqueness and speed are critical.
+This algorithm is useful for sharding data across Erlang nodes where uniqueness and speed are critical, for example.
+It's also useful for a variety of other purposes.

 ## Installation